 - <30 keV,

-- 30-250 keV, and
+- 30 to 250 keV, and

 - >250 keV.

-Considering both organ dose conversion factor (DCF), and the risk associated with photon dose as represented in IREP, the 30-250 keV energy range typically represents the photon energy most favorable to the claimant if a dose reconstructor is faced with (1) an unknown energy distribution or (2) a desire to process a likely noncompensable case using an overestimating approach.
-One notable exception is dose to the skin from work with or near isotopes of plutonium because the DCF for the skin is considered to be 1 for all energies [ORAUT-OTIB-0017, Interpretation of Dosimetry Data For Assignment of Shallow Dose (ORAUT 2005)], and because <30-keV photons have a higher risk factor in IREP than do 30-250 keV photons (NIOSH 2002).
-A photon energy division of 25% 30-250 keV and 75% >250-keV photons can be assumed to represent a reasonable minimum approach to process a likely compensable case because radiation scattering reasonably precludes the existence of exclusively high-energy photons in a workplace environment.
-Unless there is information to the contrary, external ambient (D{EN}) and medical X-ray doses (D{OM}) are always classified as 30-250 keV photons as favorable to claimants (Attachment B and ORAUT-PROC-0061; ORAUT 2017a).
+Considering both the organ dose conversion factor (DCF) and the risk associated with photon dose as given in IREP, the 30- to 250-keV energy range is typically the photon energy most favorable to the claimant if a dose reconstructor is faced with (1) an unknown energy distribution or (2) a desire to process a likely noncompensable case using an overestimating approach.
+One notable exception is skin dose from work with or near isotopes of plutonium because the DCF for skin is considered to be 1 for all energies (ORAUT-OTIB-0017, Interpretation of Dosimetry Data For Assignment of Shallow Dose; ORAUT 2005) and because <30-keV photons have a higher risk factor in IREP than do 30- to 250-keV photons based on information provided in NIOSH-Interactive RadioEpidemiological Program (NIOSH-IREP) Technical Documentation (NIOSH 2002).
+A photon energy division of 25% 30 to 250 keV and 75% >250 keV can be assumed to be a reasonable minimum approach to process a likely compensable case because radiation scattering reasonably precludes the existence of exclusively high-energy photons in a workplace environment.
+Unless there is information to the contrary, external ambient doses D{EN} and medical X-ray doses D{OM} are always classified as 30 to 250 keV photons as favorable to claimants (Attachment B and ORAUT-PROC-0061; ORAUT 2017a).